isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 ###  4. Feeding

-The Croc skinks love eating insects - you can give them [various feeder bug](https://pestpolicy.com/flying-ants-vs-termites/) types.
+The Croc skinks love eating insects - you can give them [various feeder bug](https://pestpolicy.com/flying-ants-vs-termites/)types.
 But the reptiles can also be given pinky mice occasionally.
 Further, you can use the Exo-terras dish to feed the Croc skinks with worms - therefore, the worms won't burrow into that su bstrate prior to getting eaten by Croc skinks.

 Ensure to offer the Croc skinks with the required food - this may include providing appropriate calcium with D3.